jh2633/password_test/README.md

 2. Add gem 'capybara-webkit' to the Gemfile and bundle install
 3. Uncomment the last section in spec_helper.rb to make webkit your Capybara driver.

+- run the `rspec` to run the tests

 ### Configuration (with docker)
 - git clone the project
 - run `docker build .`